Kelton555/ExampleWork/README.md

 ### GameSkillCalculator.cpp (10/16/2024)
 Created as my midterm project for a C++ programming course.
 The midterm project was meant to assess our ability to use structs/enums and cstrings and our ability to sort and search arrays alongside the general assessments listed above (functions, valid input, variables, etc.).

+### PassphraseGenerator\[.java\] (11/23/2024 - 11/29/2024)
+Created as the fourth programming project in an introductory Java class.
+Meant to assess skills in file input, exceptions, and reusable class design.
+Some decisions were made to follow extremely specific rubric criteria, such as using both a hashset and a hashmap even though the hashmap implicitly contains the data in the hashset.